jon-harper/Ender-Modular-Mount/readme.md

 1. Add a modular attachment point to Ender 3 and Ender 5 hotends.
 2. Allow the use of V6 hotends in both Bowden and direct drive (with either a BMG or Titan extruder)

-This project is part of a larger effort to standardize the connections on my 3D printers for high temperature enclosed printing (60C/140F).
+This project is part of a larger effort to standardize the connections on my 3D printers for high temperature enclosed printing (up to 60C/140F).

 ## Hotend Support